WELCOME TO OUR MODEL RAILWAY!

 Well a few years ago I was sitting at home one winter’s day watching the rain drizzle down the windows outside stopping me from indulging my other hobby – Cars.
 What I needed was an indoor hobby, something long-term that I wouldn’t get bored with.
 Something else transport-related obviously!

-Now I’ve never been a “trainspotter” as such – not that there’s anything wrong with standing on a draughty old station writing down numbers if that’s what floats your boat (mixing my transport metaphors here), just that it never appealed to me.
+Now I’ve never been much of a “trainspotter” as such – not that there’s anything wrong with standing on a draughty old station writing down numbers if that’s what floats your boat (mixing my transport metaphors here), just that it never appealed to me.
 But trains have always fascinated me: the engineering, the mechanical effort, the sounds, the smells (anything powered by coal or crude oil derivatives is fine by me).
 So revisiting the childhood I never properly grew out of I decided a model railway was in order, not a flat-board stored-under-the-bed toytown effort this time though, but something that hopefully would be good enough to take along to exhibitions.

 Why N Gauge?

-As a child it all started with the usual oval of Hornby OO (16.5mm) track and a couple of sidings nailed to a painted piece of chipboard, and trains running at maximum speed most of the time!
+As a child it all started with my older brother's oval of Hornby OO (16.5mm) track and a couple of sidings nailed to a painted piece of chipboard, and trains running at maximum speed most of the time!
 A switch to N Gauge - roughly half the scale of OO and running on 9mm track - meant that effectively four times more track and scenery could be squeezed onto the same size board.
 This layout was more detailed with a three-track station long enough for scale-length trains, a selection of goods sidings, and a long tunnel.
 It was also a first-foray into scenic techniques using scatter.
-Inevitably once cars came along in my late teens the railway was forgotten.
+Inevitably once cars came along in our late teens the railway was forgotten.

 And so we come to the present layout.
 This time a lot of planning and thought has gone into exactly what I want out of it, and how to get there in the best way.
 This is not a solo effort either - although I use the term 'I' throughout this part of the site my fiancée Clare has assisted in many aspects whether it be interesting ideas, help with scenery, or just accepting that a lounge filled with model railway or millions of polystyrene fragments is 'normal' !